What is… happiness?

 If we accept that pain is inevitable, it need not always be devastating, and our ability to experience happiness with our life is enhanced.

-That is not necessarily pleasure, so much as satisfaction with what we see in our lives.
+That is not necessarily pleasure, so much as satisfaction, or at least acceptance, with what we see in our lives.
 Perception and interpretation are all-important.

 With an absence of background clutter, which we could compare to radio static, one can better enjoy the music in his life.